|

 -

-utilization of saline soils and ground water for plant production
+for profitable utilization of saline soils and saline groundwater

 -